 Marinating time: you can either marinate tofu for only a few minutes while the fajita vegetables are cooking (next step), or leave it in the marinade for up to half an hour.
 Toss a few times to cover them evenly with marinade.

 Making the fajita vegetables.
 Return the saute pan onto the stove.
-Add another splash of oil, and cook sliced onions and peppers over medium-high heat until they are still crisp but have developed a few charred marks, about 4-5 minutes.
+Add another splash of oil, and cook sliced onions and peppers over medium-high heat for about 4-5 minutes.
+The vegetables are done when they are still crisp but have developed a few charred marks.

 Take the vegetables out of the pan and set aside.

 Finishing the tofu.
 Return the saute pan to the stove.
-Add marinated tofu strips and the rest of the marinade, and cook over medium heat tossing gently, until all of the liquid evaporates.
+Add marinated tofu strips and the rest of the marinade.
+Cook over medium heat tossing gently, until all of the liquid evaporates.
 Tofu will look dark, crispy, and slightly sticky.

 This tofu taco filling will keep for 3-4 days in the fridge (great for meal prep!).
 It also works well in burritos, grain bowls, or served on lettuce leaves instead of taco shells to make low-carb vegan tacos.